wizardkids/katz/README.md

 Most GUI archiving utilities have many wonderful features that I never use and a plethora of settings that I never change. "katz" eliminates all this hassle and delivers a minimalist archiving utility that will meet the needs of 99% of users.
 From the command-line!

-## **CAUTION:**
-- This branch is currently under development
-- The following information is largely still correct, but not guaranteed
-- The goal is to create a shell-like command window that allows the user to interact with the window as if it were a command shell, albeit with a limited list of shell commands, but with special commands that allow (fast) manipulation of zip files.

 #

 ## **Features**

-1. list all files, including files in subfolders, within the archive
+1. list all files within the archive
-2. add one, many, or all files, optionally including subfolders
+2. add file(s), optionally including subfolders, from any directory on disk
-3. extract one, many, or all files from the archive, including subfolders
+3. extract all or selected file(s) from the archive
-4. remove one file at a time from the archive
+4. remove file(s) or folders from the archive
 5. test the integrity of the archive
+6. perform shell commands including dir, cls, and cd

 Files are compressed by default.